starknet-edu/starknet-erc20/README.md

 The goal of this tutorial is for you to customize and deploy an ERC20 contract on StarkNet.
 Your progress will be check by an [evaluator contract](contracts/Evaluator.cairo), deployed on StarkNet, which will grant you points in the form of [ERC20 tokens](contracts/token/ERC20/TUTOERC20.cairo).

-Each exercice will require you to add functionnality to your ERC20 token.
+Each exercise will require you to add functionality to your ERC20 token.

-For each exercice, you will have to write a new version on your contract, deploy it, and submit it to the evaluator for correction.
+For each exercise, you will have to write a new version on your contract, deploy it, and submit it to the evaluator for correction.

 ### Where am I?